 You take care of business.
 We’ll take care of your accounting and taxation needs.

-We are constantly kept abreast of Singapore’s regulatory compliance requirements.
+We constantly keep abreast of Singapore’s regulatory compliance requirements.
 Engage our accounting and taxation specialists today to fulfil your requirements.